learning-zone/javascript-basics/README.md

 * Session state value availability is in all pages available in a user session.
 * Information in session state stored in the server.
 * In session state, user data remains in the server.
 The availability of the data is guaranteed until either the user closes the session or the browser is closed.
-* Session state is used for the persistence of user-specific data on the server’s end.
+* Session state is used for the persistence of user-specific data on the server\'s end.

 **b.)
 View State**: